terrestrial-io/terrestrial-cli/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/terrestrial-io/terrestrial-cli.

+## Development

+To run the gem in development, run

+    ruby -Ilib bin/terrestrial <COMMAND>

+To build the gem and install it in your current Gemset, run

+    rake build

 ## License

 The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).